geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The lute's soft sound, the trump, and mellow horn,
 And songs of pleasure rous'd the lingering morn; 6'20 What splendid scenes unfolded to the sight
-The soft effulgence of its emerald light !
+The soft effulgence of its emerald light!
 The monarch's hall, of shells and coral rais'd,
 With pearl and gold and gems unnumber'd blaz'd.
 N 3